deepinthewoods/mc-gold-golem/IMPLEMENTATION_PLAN.md

   - `assets/gold-golem/geo/gold_golem.geo.json` (box model)
   - `assets/gold-golem/animations/gold_golem.animation.json` (idle/walk stub)
 - Then wire `GoldGolemModel` (GeoModel) + `GoldGolemRenderer` (GeoEntityRenderer) and register in `GoldGolemClient`.
+- For path previews, currently using server-side particles for the owner holding a nugget; a future client renderer can switch to lines using the `lines` payload/state.

 ### Completed
 - Dependencies aligned; Owo removed; Geckolib updated.